Nazeeh21/comp-kit/README.md

 # Comp-kit

-This is a UI library consisting of components for web3 and web2 users.
+A UI component library for web3

 List of compoents:
 - Connect Wallet